-"metropolitan munio ipality" means a municipality that has exclusive executive and legislative authority in its area, and which is described in section 155(1) of the Constitution as a category A "Minister" municipality; means the Cabinet member responsible for local government; "multiple purposes", in relation to a property, means the use of a property for more than one purpose; "Municipal council" or "council" means a municipal council referred to in section 18 of the municipal Structures Act; "Municipal Finance Management Act" means the local Government: Municipal Finance Management Act, 2003 (Act no 56 of 2003); "Municipality" (a) as a corporate entity, means a municipality described in section 2 of the Municipal Systems Act; and b) as a geographical area, means a municipal area demarcated in terms of the Local Government: Municipal Demarcation Act, 1998 (Act No 27 of 1998); "Municipal manager Municipal Structures Act: "Municipal Structure • • (Act no 117 0f 1998); "Municipal Systems Act" means the Local Government: Municipal Systems Act, 2000 (Act No 32 of 2000) ; "municipal valuer" or // municipal valuer in terms of section 33 (1); "Newly rateable pro levied before the end of the financial year preceding the date on which this Act took effect, excluding- - a property which was incorrectly omitted from a valuation roll and for that reason was not rated before that date; and - a property identified by the Minister by notice in the Gazette where the phasing-in of a rate is not justified.
-"New private infrast ructure developments" means single properties divided (through subdivision or township establishment) into 10 or more full title units and all services, inclusive of water, sewerage, electricity and roads are installed by the developer "Non-urban land" at his own cost. means land which is not situated in an approved township and used for residential or agricultural purposes or not in use. "occupier", in relation to a property, means a person in actual occupation of a property, whether or not that person has a right to occupy the property; "Organ of state" means a organ of state as defined in section 239 of the Constitution "Owner" - In relation to a property referred to in paragraph (a) of the definition of "property ", means a person in whose name ownership of the property is registered;
+"metropolitan munic ipality" means a municipality that has exclusive executive and legislative authority in its area, and which is described in section 155(1) of the Constitution as a category A municipality; "Minister" means the Cabinet member responsible for local government; "multiple purposes", in relation to a property, means the use of a property for more than one purpose; "Municipal council" or "cour ncil" means a municipal council referred to in section 18 of the municipal Structures Act; "Municipal Finance Manage ement Act" means the local Government: Municipal Finance Management Act, 2003 ( Act no 56 of 2003 ); "Municipality" (a) as a corporate entity, means a municipality described in section 2 of the Municipal Systems Act; and b) as a geographical area, means a municipal area demarcated in terms of the Local Government: Municipal Demarcation Act, 1998 ( Act No 27 of 1998) ; "Municipal manager' , means a person appointed in terms of Section 82 of the Municipal Structures Act: "Municipal Structure s Act" means the Local Government: Municipal Structures Act, 1998 (Act no 117 0f 1998); "Municipal Systems Act" means the Local Government: Municipal Systems Act, 2000 . , (Act No 32 of 2000); "municipal valuer" or • municipal valuer in terms of section 33 (1); "Newly rateable prop means any rateable property on which property rates were not - / · · · · · · · · · · · - levied before the end of the financial year preceding the date on which this Act took effect, excluding- - a property which was incorrectly omitted from a valuation roll and for that reason was not rated before that date; and - a property identified by the Minister by notice in the Gazette where the phasing-in of a rate is not justified.
+"New private infrasti ructure - (through subdivision or township establishment) into 10 or more full title units and all services, inclusive of water, sewerage, electricity and roads are installed by the developer at his own cost.
+"Non-urban land" land which is not situated in an approved township and used dential or agricultural purposes or not in use. "occupier", ion to a property, means a person in actual occupation of a occupier, ty, whether or not that person has a right to occupy the "Organ of state" propert "Organ of state" a organ of state as defined in section 239 of the Constitution "Owner" - tion to a property referred to in paragraph (a) of the ion of "property ", means a person in whose name owners ship of the property is registered;

-- In relation to a right referred to in paragraph (b) of the definition of "property", means a person in whose name right is registered; - In relation to a land tenure right referred to in paragraph (c) of the definition of "property", means a person in whose name the right is registered or to whom it was granted in terms of legislation; or
+- In relation to a right referred to in paragraph (b) of the definition of "property", means a person in whose name right is registered; - In relation to a land tenure right referred to in paragraph ( c) of the definition of "property", means a person in whose name the right is registered or to whom it was granted in terms of legislation; or